airbytehq/airbyte/docs/integrations/sources/amazon-seller-partner.md

 4. Enter a name for the Amazon Seller Partner connector.
 5. Click `Authenticate your account`.
 6. Log in and Authorize to your Amazon Seller Partner account.
-7. For Start Date, enter the date in YYYY-MM-DD format.
+7. For `Start Date`, enter the date in `YYYY-MM-DD` format.
 The data added on and after this date will be replicated.
 This field is optional - if not provided, the date 2 years ago from today will be used.
-8. For End Date, enter the date in YYYY-MM-DD format.
+8. For `End Date`, enter the date in `YYYY-MM-DD` format.
 Any data after this date will not be replicated.
 This field is optional - if not provided, today's date will be used.
 9. You can specify report options for each stream using **Report Options** section.
 Available options can be found in corresponding category [here](https://developer-docs.amazon.com/sp-api/docs/report-type-values).
 10. Click `Set up source`.